#GetFried in Juliette, Georgia!

 The Honeycomb

-Directly next to the fire station/parking lot is the very first Juliette shop, The Honeycomb, run by longtime locals Joann and Tommy Moon.
-In this shop, you’ll find locally made honey, honey-filled candies (Mr. Tommy is famous for these!), and other honey products like soaps and candles as well as handcrafted items and Fried Green Tomatoes memorabilia.
+Your first stop after you park will likely be The Honeycomb, run by longtime locals Joann and Tommy Moon.
+Here you’ll find locally made honey, honey-filled candies (Mr. Tommy is famous for these!), and other honey products like soaps and candles as well as FGT memorabilia.

 The Green Frog